 Best 4 from the 5 Gwent League 2018 fixtures to count.

 - be officially entered in the race in your own name;

 - be at the start on time, and start with the rest of the runners;

 - appear in the official race results;

 - be a member of the club on the date of the race.

 You no longer have to wear your club vest for your time to count (except in races where other rules require it, such as the Gwent League), although we strongly encourage that you do so as it helps to promote the club (and rumour has it that it makes you go faster).

 If the race uses 'chip timing' then the time used for the championships will be the 'chip time'.

-In the event of a championship race clashing with a Gwent League race, the Gwent League race will take precedence and an alternative Championship event will be sought if possible.
-A prime example of this is the Sodbury Slog clashing with the Bath Gwent League fixture.
+Although we try to avoid this, in the event of a championship race clashing with a Gwent League race, the Gwent League race will take precedence and an alternative Championship event will be sought if possible.
+An historical example of this is the Sodbury Slog clashing with the Bath Gwent League fixture.